SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ## SKY130 Basic Layer layout and LEF using inverter

 * When inspecting the layout, we can observe the specific layers necessary for constructing a CMOS inverter.
-The inverter consists of a PMOS and NMOS transistor connected in tandem.
+The inverter consists of a PMOS and NMOS transistor connected together.

 * The gates of both the PMOS and NMOS transistors are interconnected and directed to the input, denoted as 'A'.
 * The NMOS source is linked to the ground, represented as 'VGND'.